 I teach “Peoples and Cultures of Latin America and the Caribbean” as a one-month January-term course.
 This is a difficult class to teach.
 It may be an old adage that it is most difficult to teach the closest material, perhaps because I care more about it, or perhaps because I know more and so realize how much I am bungling, but it definitely applies to this course.
-I’ve almost completely revamped the book list four times, and am now relatively happy with the readings.
+I’ve almost completely revamped the book list four times, and am always looking for new readings:

 One of the difficulties is simply the impossibility of “covering” an anthropology of Latin America and the Caribbean, which involves thousands of years of history, hundreds of languages, and a great diversity of populations.
 This is hardly a unique problem, as any “Peoples and Cultures of …” course from an anthropological perspective opens an enormous vista.
 When other disciplines do an “Economics of Latin America” or a “Politics in Latin America” or even a “History of Latin America,” they potentially limit the field by confining the disciplinary scope.
 The opposite is true for anthropology, as it broadens the subject back to issues like the peopling of the Americas, the archaeological record, and embarks upon all those economic, political, and historical themes.
 Anthropology is inherently interdisciplinary, tending to include rather than exclude.
 So, this is an impossible task, and I emphasize we are not trying to cover material but to provide a brief taste, an “uncovering” of select themes.

 At the same time, there is a sense of narrowing in the title, as this is supposed to be an anthropology of “Peoples and Cultures.”
 And so students–as they expect from most anthropology courses, including those titled “World Cultures”–are hoping for a tour through the peoples and cultures.
 A taste of food here, a regional costume there, the sounds of indigenous language, all with a dash of cultural relativism, and we can delight in the rich mosaic of peoples and cultures.
-There is nothing wrong with appreciating the richness of human diversity–however, putting people into culture-boxes can have the opposite effect, as culture becomes a determining container.
-A belief that “in their culture they have a relaxed sense of time” can then be mobilized to justify exclusion and racism.
+There is nothing wrong with appreciating the richness of human diversity.
+However, putting people into culture-boxes can have the opposite effect, as culture becomes a determining container.
+A belief that “in Latin American cultures they have a relaxed sense of time” can then be mobilized to justify exclusion and racism.

 Thinking through this material makes me remember a lecture by Virginia Dominguez from 1994 at Johns Hopkins University.
 I was an early graduate student and did not understand much at the time–my notes are not too helpful–but Dominguez began by saying “Hawaii keeps reminding me of Cuba.”
 Her point seemed to be that people were being increasingly organized with reference to difference and diversity–what she called “difference-talk”–but there was a simultaneous objectification of difference and diversity which produced a lot of sameness.